We try, try, try, but we can’t.

 We need to train ourselves to love new things, healthy things.
 We need to make ourselves be part of these healthy loves on a habitual basis, even when we don’t want to.
 We need to train ourselves to be different people.
 The other night, I went for a walk for an hour and just looked at all the trees and the plants and the people, and the landscape, and the sky.
 The green of trees is an amazing explosion of addictive beauty if you really think about it.
 Life is amazing.

 The human is a habitual machine.
 We act or we think, and the action or thought turns in to a habit, and then the habit becomes part of us.
 Our habits are who we are.
 It is an engrained biological, mental, and spiritual routine which becomes our reality.
 This year, I have gotten over the hump and have been meditating every day after trying to for several years with no success.
 Guess what?
-I know look forward to it.
-And I get anxious if don’t do it!
+I now look forward to it and I get anxious if DON'T meditate!

 We are what we love.
 We are action-oriented creatures.
 We need to train ourselves to love the right things.

 This new love of meditation is a healthy love which is shaping me and allowing me to commune with the creator and has given me quite a bit of joy.
 It is still hard at times to slow down and do it but I am always glad I did once I start, just like a good workout or a visit to an old friend.
 These new habits we engage in build new pathways in the brain in a process called neurogenesis.
 We love new things, healthy things, and these things change us and bring us peace.

 The brain has a trait called neuroplasticity which means it is capable of rewiring itself into something different.
 The brain can change its anatomy to reflect these positive changes.
 Our "Shalom", which surpasses all understanding, becomes not only something we intellectualize, but something we experience daily and it becomes who are - a peaceful and joyful person.

 Even when we don’t want to, we train.
 We don’t try.